BIBLE PASSAGE:

 “I follow the Lord because atheists don’t have enough holidays”.

-It is not a time for making jokes; it is a time to realize that someone
+It’s not a time for making jokes; it’s a time to realize that someone

-needs to hear about surrendering their life to the Lord in order to
+needs to hear about surrendering their life to the Lord so that they

-(including prayer, reading His Word, worshipping with other believers,
+as well (including prayer, reading His Word, worshipping with other

-using our gifts and talents to serve Him, just to mention a few), in the
+believers, using our gifts and talents to serve Him, just to mention a few).

 We are told that we should answer the questions from others with